Toronto & GTA905-247-6699

 Step #4: Examine Lift Cable and Springs For Wear

-Your door’s springs are also an important area to inspect for signs of damage.
-They’re designed to last for years, but they are under a lot of tension and they will begin to show signs of metal fatigue over time.
+Your door’s springs are also important to inspect for signs of damage.
+They’re designed to last for years, but they are under a lot of tension and will begin to show signs of metal fatigue over time.

-If they’re exposed to too much water due to a leak you may also notice signs of rust and when you do it’s best to have them replaced as soon as possible.
-Replacing a garage door spring can be a dangerous job, so if you’re not confident in your ability to take on the task it’s always better to seek professional help.
+If they’re exposed to too much water due to a leak, you may also notice signs of rust, and when you do, it’s best to have them replaced as soon as possible.
+Replacing a garage door spring can be dangerous, so if you’re not confident in your ability to take on the task, it’s always better to seek professional help.

 Step #5: lubricate Chain/Screw Rollers and Springs

-One of the simplest forms of maintenance is to keep all of your garage doors moving parts well lubricated.
-When these moving parts are well lubricated they tend to last longer.
-For any areas where different metals tend to rub together white lithium grease is one of the most effective lubricants on the market.
+One of the simplest forms of maintenance is keeping your garage door’s moving parts well-lubricated.
+When these moving parts are well lubricated, they tend to last longer.
+For any areas where different metals tend to rub together, white lithium grease is one of the most effective lubricants on the market.

 This should be your first choice for lubricating the chain/screw overhead and the rollers.
 For the spring, WD-40 is an effective lubricant that will reduce noise and help to prevent corrosion.